 “Regardless of which vaccine you receive, you will be better protected than if you did not receive a vaccine,” Priest said.
 “The most important thing right now is to get as many people vaccinated as possible.”

 A return to normal

 Although it is critical for everyone to continue our practices of masking, social distancing and hand-washing, these steps are not enough.
 The vaccine is a crucial part of getting us beyond this pandemic and getting our community back to normal.
-Faith community leaders are especially vital in conveying this message, said Dr. Jerome Williams Jr., Novant Health senior vice president of consumer engagement.
+Faith community leaders are especially vital in conveying this message, said Dr. Jerome Williams Jr., a Novant Health cardiologist.